electron/website/blog/run-as-node-cves.md

 ### Mitigation

 The easiest way to mitigate this issue is to disable the `runAsNode` fuse within your Electron app.
 The `runAsNode` fuse toggles whether the `ELECTRON_RUN_AS_NODE` environment variable is respected or not.
-Please see the [Electron Fuses documentation](https://www.electronjs.org/docs/latest/tutorial/fuses) for information on hwo to toggle theses fuses.
+Please see the [Electron Fuses documentation](https://www.electronjs.org/docs/latest/tutorial/fuses) for information on how to toggle theses fuses.

 Please note that if this fuse is disabled, then `process.fork` in the main process will not function as expected as it depends on this environment variable to function.
 Instead, we recommend that you use [Utility Processes](https://www.notion.so/api/utility-process.md), which work for many use cases where you need a standalone Node.js process (like a Sqlite server process or similar scenarios).